tlmakinen/powerbox-jax/README.md

 ![pbox-pk](images/pbox-pk.png)

-Finally, we can code a little wrapper for our gradient calculator:
+Nex, we can code a little wrapper for our gradient calculator:
 ```python
 def simulator(key, θ):
     A,B = θ